zabetak/calcite/site/_docs/howto.md

      `mysql` and `postgresql` might be somewhat faster than hsqldb, but you need to populate it (i.e. provision a VM).
 * `-Dcalcite.debug` prints extra debugging information to stdout.
-* `-Dcalcite.test.slow` enables tests that take longer to execute.
-For example, there are tests that create virtual TPC-H and TPC-DS schemas in-memory and run tests from those benchmarks.
 * `-Dcalcite.test.splunk` enables tests that run against Splunk.
   Splunk must be installed and running.
+* `./gradlew testSlow` runs tests that take longer to execute.
+For example, there are tests that create virtual TPC-H and TPC-DS schemas in-memory and run tests from those benchmarks.

 Note: tests are executed in a forked JVM, so system properties are not passed automatically when running tests with Gradle.